-When the pandemic began, many older adults suddenly found themselves separated from their adult children, grandchildren, and other important members of their family.
+Virtual family get-togethers have truly bridged the gap when we have not been able to meet face to face.
+When the pandemic began, many older adults suddenly found themselves separated from their adult children, grandchildren, and other important members of their families.
 And as the pandemic drags on, it’s been a struggle for many to feel socially connected.
 Zoom and FaceTime have helped bridge the gap, but only to a point.

 Being physically distant from family for such an extended period has been hard on all of us.
 We miss being in the presence of the people we love, gathering over meals, having fun together, celebrating important family events like birthdays and weddings, or simply enjoying a good hug.
 (Remember hugs?)